AntCouto/PyMIBEL-DAMSimulator/README.md

   - Zonal prices (PT & ES)
   - Interconnection flows
   - Traded energy per unit
--Exports  results for Excel
+-Exports  results to Excel
 - Plots 24h PT vs ES price comparison

 # Running the Simulation
 python SDAC_v1-2.py

 # Project Context and Status
-This work is under development within the scope of the project “Man0EUvRE – Energy System Modelling for the Transition to Net-Zero 2050 for the EU via REPowerEU”, funded by CETPartnership, the European Partnership under the Joint Call 2022 for research proposals, co-funded by the European Commission (Grant Agreement No. 101069750), and with the funding organisations listed on the CETPartnership website.
+This work has been developed at LNEG within the scope of the project “Man0EUvRE – Energy System Modelling for the Transition to Net-Zero 2050 for the EU via REPowerEU”, funded by CETPartnership, the European Partnership under the Joint Call 2022 for research proposals, co-funded by the European Commission (Grant Agreement No. 101069750), and with the funding organisations listed on the CETPartnership website.